awsdocs/amazon-eks-user-guide/doc_source/eks-outposts-troubleshooting.md

   + The CoreDNS and Amazon VPC CNI plugin for Kubernetes Daemonsets must run on nodes for nodes to join and communicate with the cluster\.
   + The Amazon VPC CNI plugin for Kubernetes requires some privileged networking features to work properly\.
 You can view the privileged networking features with the following command: `kubectl describe psp eks.privileged`\.

   We don't recommend modifying the default pod security policy\.
-For more information, see [Pod security policy](pod-security-policy.md)\.
+For more information, see [Understand Amazon EKS created pod security policies \(PSP\)](pod-security-policy.md)\.

 ## Collecting logs<a name="outposts-troubleshooting-collecting-logs"></a>